dfbro/Chevstrap/README.md

 - Adjust specific FFlags for testing
 - See where your server is currently located (via [ipinfo.io](https://ipinfo.io/) API)
-- Able to rejoin your last server after leaving it (Deeplink)
+- Able to rejoin your last server after leaving it (broken)

 ## Installation